fgajardoe/TE-workflows/README.md

 ## Overview

-This repository contains several workflows used primarly to analyze the different aspects of the biology of transposable elements (TEs) in the genomes of several species of killifish.
-However, in principle it should work for any other eukaryote species.
+This repository contains several snakemake workflows used primarly to analyze the different aspects of the biology of transposable elements (TEs) in the genomes of killifish.
+In principle, it should work with any other eukaryote genome as well.

 In general terms, the pipeline is able to: